-Aspirants seek support in transitioning to new sales channels, and want to expand their business networks towards the same them from How can they be supported to realise their goals?
+Aspirants seek support in transitioning to new sales channels, and want to expand their business networks towards the same

-- Expanding the range of products and services - Diversifying and expanding the customer base - Hiring employees
+- Expanding the range of products and services - Diversifying and expanding the customer base - 3 Hiring employees

 What is their plan of action?
 What is stopping them from achieving their goals?